Your New Home in Hesper?

 With the property secured, WCHFH is now seeking a partner family for the project.
 Partner families must have employment, demonstrate that they currently have an inadequate housing situation, and, working alongside volunteers, be able to invest many hours of labor ¬or “sweat equity” ¬into building their homes and the homes of others.

 WCHFH houses are sold to the low-income working partner families at no profit and with no interest charged.
 For further information on partner-family eligibility requirements, visit the WCHFH elegibility page or contact Gus Johnson at 563-382-1802 or email@example.com.

 Yoder Family Selected for 2015

-Steve and Nichole Yoder are looking forward to owning a home in Calmar.
-The Yoder family has been selected by Winneshiek County Habitat for Humanity to live in the house to be built this year on Henry Street in Calmar.
+Steve and Nichole Yoder have moved into their own home in Calmar.
+The Yoder family was selected by Winneshiek County Habitat for Humanity to live in the house to built in 2015 on Henry Street in Calmar.
 Steve and Nichole have two daughters, two-year old Aria and infant Tianna, and the family is currently renting in Ridgeway.
 More...

 WCHfH Video Released

 Take a look at the process and the people who make dreams come true.
 The new video made by Cade Loven is now available on YouTube: From Dreams to Beams

 Winneshiek County Habitat for Humanity (WCHFH) is a locally run affiliate of Habitat for Humanity International, a nonprofit, ecumenical Christian housing organization.
 The goal for Habitat for Humanity is to work in partnership with people in need to build and renovate decent, affordable housing.
 The houses are sold to those in need at no profit and with no interest charged.